 #35: Get a Private Business Phone Number

 Having a contact number makes your business that much more professional—and you can easily get one without having to set up another phone or landline.
-Instead, you can download an app like OpenPhone or Hushed and select your desired phone number for an affordable monthly fee.
+Instead, you can download an app like OpenPhone and select your desired phone number for an affordable monthly fee.

 #36: Get a Business Mailbox

 Much like opting for a business phone number, getting a P.O.
 Box helps you appear professional and receive work-related letters and deliveries without divulging your personal address online.
 You can use a service like Anytime Mailbox to set up a business mailing and forwarding address.
 With your permission, they can even open and scan your letters for you so you don’t have to constantly pick up your mail from them all the time.

 #37: Get a VPN